Sequential Kernel Embedding for Mediated and Time-Varying Dose Response Curves: Semiparametric inference

 \begin{algo}[Semiparametric inference \cite{zheng2011cross,chernozhukov2018original}] Partition the sample into the folds $(I_{\ell})$ for $(\ell=1,...,L)$. \begin{enumerate} \item For each fold $\ell$, estimate $(\hat{\gamma}_{\ell},\hat{\omega}_{\ell},\hat{\pi}_{\ell},\hat{\rho}_{\ell})$ from observations in $I_{\ell}^c$, i.e. the complement of $I_{\ell}$. \item Estimate $\hat{\theta}^{ME}(d,d')=n^{-1}\sum_{\ell=1}^L\sum_{i\in I_{\ell}} \psi^{ME}(d,d';\hat{\gamma}_{\ell},\hat{\omega}_{\ell},\hat{\pi}_{\ell},\hat{\rho}_{\ell};W_i)$. \item Estimate its $(1-a) 100$\% confidence interval as $\hat{\theta}^{ME}(d,d')\pm \varsigma_a\hat{\sigma}(d,d')n^{-1/2}$ where $\hat{\sigma}^2(d,d') =n^{-1}\sum_{\ell=1}^L\sum_{i\in I_{\ell}} \{\psi^{ME}(d,d';\hat{\gamma}_{\ell},\hat{\omega}_{\ell},\hat{\pi}_{\ell},\hat{\rho}_{\ell};W_i)-\hat{\theta}^{ME}(d,d')\}^2$ and $\varsigma_a$ is the $1-a/2$ quantile of the standard Gaussian. \end{enumerate} \end{algo}

 Unlike \cite[Algorithm 2]{farbmacher2020causal}, our procedure does not require multiple levels of sample splitting.
 Our algorithmic innovation is to propose and analyze a new nuisance estimator $\hat{\omega}$ in Algorithm~\ref{algorithm:mediation}, based on the idea of sequential kernel embedding, that does not require sample splitting of its own.
 Note that $\hat{\omega}$ is computed according to Algorithm~\ref{algorithm:mediation} with regularization parameters $(\lambda,\lambda_1)$.
 Here, $(\hat{\gamma},\hat{\pi},\hat{\rho})$ are standard kernel ridge regressions with regularization parameters $(\lambda,\lambda_2,\lambda_3)$.
 See Supplement~\ref{sec:alg_deriv} for explicit computations.

-We give theoretical values for regularization parameters that optimally balance bias and variance in Theorem~\ref{theorem:inference_mediation} below.
-Supplement~\ref{sec:tuning} gives practical tuning procedures with closed form solutions to empirically balance bias and variance, one of which is asymptotically optimal.
+We give theoretical values for regularization parameters that optimally balance bias and variance of the nuisances in Theorem~\ref{theorem:inference_mediation} below.
+Supplement~\ref{sec:tuning} gives practical tuning procedures with closed form solutions to empirically balance bias and variance, one of which is asymptotically optimal for the nuisances.
+Optimal regularization for the nuisances may not be optimal for the mediated treatment effect, yet it delivers the rate $n^{-1/2}$ for the mediated treatment effect in our analysis below.

 Proposition~\ref{prop:mediation} and the delta method imply confidence intervals for the other quantities in Definition~\ref{def:mediation} when the treatment is binary.

 When $D$ is binary, $\theta_0^{ME}(d,d')$ is a matrix in $\mathbb{R}^{2\times 2}$.
 Theorem~\ref{theorem:consistency_mediation} simplifies to a guarantee on the maximum element of the matrix of differences $|\hat{\theta}^{ME}(d,d')-\theta_0^{ME}(d,d')|$.
 For this case, we improve the rate from $n^{-1/4}$ to $n^{-1/2}$ by using Algorithm~\ref{algorithm:mediation_dml} and imposing additional assumptions.
 In particular, we place additional assumptions on the propensity scores.